-FORT MASSAC MASS CASUALTY EXERCISE, METROPOLIS - OCTOBER 2014 IMERT continued to develop and practice with disaster telemedicine capabilities for the purpose of being able to broadcast images to enhance situation awareness for emergency authorities/planners/managers.
-The technology was used to broadcast live patient assessments between physicians and our healthcare providers during the deployment in collaboration with Emergency Medical Services for Children (EMSC) during the exercise portion of the deployment.
+FORT MASSAC MASS CASUALTY EXERCISE, METROPOLIS - OCTOBER 2014

+IMERT continued to develop and practice disaster telemedicine capabilities for the purpose of being able to broadcast images to enhance situation awareness for emergency authorities/planners/managers.
+Telemedicine was used to broadcast live patient assessments between physicians and bedside healthcare providers.

-EARTHQUAKE MASS CASUALTY TRAINING, METROPOLIS - OCTOBER 2013 This was a multi-agency exercise that focused on logistics and medical response for an earthquake in southern Illinois.
-Partners included local EMS, PD, Sheriff, Massac General Hospital and the Illinois State Police.
+EARTHQUAKE MASS CASUALTY TRAINING, METROPOLIS - OCTOBER 2013 This multi-agency exercise focused on coordination of assets and an initial medical response for an earthquake in southern Illinois.
+Partners included local EMS, PD, Sheriff, Massac General Hospital, and the Illinois State Police.
 A local Boy Scout Troop served as moulaged victims.

-EARTHQUAKE EXERCISE COLES COUNTY AIRPORT - MARCH 2013 For this exercise IMERT set up a triage and treatment site on the grounds at Coles County Airport.
-The scenario was post-earthquake in southern Illinois with multiple casualties being flown to the site for first aid, stabilization, and further disposition.
+EARTHQUAKE EXERCISE COLES COUNTY AIRPORT - MARCH 2013

+For this exercise IMERT set up a triage and treatment site on the grounds at Coles County Airport.
+The scenario was post-earthquake in southern Illinois with multiple casualties flown to the site for first aid, stabilization, and further disposition.
 Local paramedic students served as moulaged victims.
-Telemedicine is being used here, physician on the phone getting live visuals of the patient.
+Bedside providers are using telemedicine to communicate with a remote physician.

 FORT MASSAC EMS SUPPORT MISSION METROPOLIS - OCTOBER 2012 IMERT in collaboration with Southern Illinois Healthcare Memorial Hospital, Carbondale Region 5 RHCC utilized the Fort Massac Reenactment event to practice integration of resources with local healthcare providers.

 NATO, CHICAGO - MAY 2012

-IMERT was deployed to Chicago for the NATO Summit.
+The Chicago Fire Department requested IMERT to deploy to the NATO Summit.
 The deployment lasted for 5 days.
-38 team members participated in the set-up and operation of a Temporary Medical Treatment Station (TMTS) at the Chicago Fire Department Academy.
+Thirty-eight team members participated in the set-up and operation of an Alternate Care Site at the Chicago Fire Department Academy.
 IMERT also collaborated with the Peoria OSF Hospital Regional Medical Response Team to combine resources to provide an on-call state team that could provide additional assistance if needed in Chicago or if an event occurred elsewhere that required a mobile medical response.

-ISP ASSIST MISSION, SHAWNEETOWN - JULY 2011 In 2011, IMERT participated in providing medical support for the Old Shawnee Town Biker Rally at the request of the Illinois State Police
+ISP ASSIST MISSION, SHAWNEETOWN - JULY 2011 In 2011, IMERT participated in providing medical support for the Old Shawnee Town Biker Rally at the request of the Illinois State Police.

-SOUTHERN ILLINOIS FLOODING, CAIRO - APRIL 2011 IMERT was notified by IDPH on April 30 of a deployment order to send an assessment team to southern Illinois in response to significant flooding that resulted in the evacuation of the town of Cairo.
-A forward assessment team arrived at the Unified Area Command on May 1 then proceeded to the campus of Shawnee College where there was an American Red Cross Shelter populated by about 120 displaced flood victims.
+SOUTHERN ILLINOIS FLOODING, CAIRO - APRIL 2011

+IMERT was notified by IDPH on April 30 of a deployment order to send an assessment team to southern Illinois in response to significant flooding that resulted in the evacuation of the town of Cairo.
+A forward assessment team proceeded to the campus of Shawnee College where there was an American Red Cross Shelter populated by about 120 displaced flood victims.
 The team was also assigned to visit other shelters in the area to ensure healthcare issues were being addressed.
 The deployment lasted 8 days.

-ISP ASSIST MISSION SHAWNEETOWN - JULY 2010 IMERT was requested by the Illinois State Police to assist with a large community event in Old Shawnee Town.
-IMERT was requested to provide medical coverage for a special detail in Old Shawnee Town July 15 thru July 17, 2010.
-The request was made due to the large contingent of Illinois State Police on site in an area with sparse medical resources.
+ISP ASSIST MISSION SHAWNEETOWN - JULY 2010

+IMERT was requested by the Illinois State Police to assist with a large community event in Old Shawnee Town.
+IMERT provided medical coverage for a special detail in Old Shawnee Town July 15 thru July 17, 2010.
+The request was due to the large contingent of Illinois State Police on site in an area with sparse medical resources.

-HEPATITIS A VACCINATION CLINIC, ROCK ISLAND - JULY 2009 IMERT was deployed to assist the Rock Island Health Department with a vaccination clinic in response to a Hepatitis A outbreak.
-The two-day clinic operated for 20 total hours, 4,377 vaccinations were provided, of which approximately 1,000 were provided by IMERT.
+HEPATITIS A VACCINATION CLINIC, ROCK ISLAND - JULY 2009

+IMERT deployed to assist the Rock Island Health Department with a vaccination clinic in response to a Hepatitis A outbreak.
+The two-day clinic operated for twenty total hours, 4,377 vaccinations were provided, of which approximately 1,000 were provided by IMERT.
 TASTE OF CHICAGO, CHICAGO - JULY 2009